backstage/backstage/docs/permissions/frontend-integration.md

 However, there are some cases where the integrator needs to supplement the policy on the frontend.
 One example is app level routing.

-If your Backstage permission policy may return a `DENY` for users requesting the `catalogEntityCreatePermission`, it may make sense, for example, to remove access to the `/catalog-import` page entirely on the frontend:
+If your Backstage permission policy may return a `DENY` for users requesting the `catalogEntityCreatePermission`, it may make sense, for example, to remove access to the `/catalog-import` page entirely:

 ```diff
 // packages/app/src/App.tsx